 Artist's impression of GJ 251c in the foreground with planet GJ 251 b, in the background, closer to its red dwarf star - Image: University of California

-The planet, named GJ 251c, orbits a red dwarf star in the constellation Gemini, only about 18.2 light years from Earth.
-With a mass about four times that of Earth, GJ 251c is classified as a "super-Earth", meaning rocky planets that are larger in size and mass than Earth but smaller than Neptune.
+This planet, named GJ 251c, orbits a red dwarf star in the constellation Gemini, only about 18.2 light-years from Earth.
+With a mass approximately four times that of Earth, GJ 251c is classified as a "super-Earth," meaning rocky planets that are larger and more massive than Earth but smaller than Neptune.

 "We cannot yet confirm whether this planet has an atmosphere or life, but it is a promising candidate for future research missions," said Professor Suvrath Mahadevan, Penn State University (USA).

-GJ 251c was discovered using the radial velocity method, which tracks the tiny wobbles of a star when it is affected by the gravitational pull of an orbiting planet.
-After more than 20 years of continuous observation, the research team recorded a characteristic "slight wobble" of GJ 251, revealing the existence of this new planet.
+GJ 251c was discovered using radial velocity, a method that tracks the very small oscillations of a star under the gravitational influence of its orbiting planet.
+After more than 20 years of continuous observation, the research team recorded the characteristic "slight wobble" of GJ 251, revealing the existence of this new planet.

-The GJ 251 star system was previously known to have another planet, GJ 251b, discovered in 2020.
-By combining old and new data obtained from telescopes in the US, the team of scientists used the Habitable-Zone Planet Finder (HPF) spectrograph at McDonald Observatory (Texas) and NEID spectrograph at Kitt Peak (Arizona) to confirm a second signal, corresponding to the planet GJ 251c with an orbital period of 54 days around the host star.
+The GJ 251 star system was previously known for another planet, GJ 251b, discovered in 2020.
+By combining old and new data obtained from telescopes in the US, the team of scientists used the Habitable-Zone Planet Finder (HPF) spectrograph at the McDonald Observatory (Texas) and the NEID spectrograph at Kitt Peak (Arizona) to confirm a second signal, corresponding to the planet GJ 251c, which has an orbital period of 54 days around its host star.

 According to scientists, GJ 251c lies just inside the habitable zone, the most important factor for life as we know it, where liquid water can exist.
 However, determining whether the planet has an atmosphere, or whether it has been stripped of its atmosphere by radiation from its host star, is still an open question.